varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 After the install media was created, we need to make the USB drive bootable by PCs.
 At the moment, only real Macs can boot it.

 > Note: you can use gibMacOS on Mac too, all you need to do is to launch the same files as you would do on Windows, but launch the ones with the .command file extension.
 For making the installer on Linux, please refer to [the OpenCore Install Guide.](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/linux-install.html)

+> NOTICE: as the installer media structure seems to changed with Big Sur, gibMacOS currently unable to create Big Sur installers.
+You have to use the app store for now.

 ### Configuring the EFI